 We encountered one breakdown in three months, and even then a replacement bus arrived within 30 minutes.

-What are the highlights of travelling by bus?
+What are the highlights of travelling by Greyhound bus?

 You meet so many backpackers doing the same and become part of a wee Greyhound community.
-It’s surprisingly easy to make friends and swap stories and advice when you’ve got several hours to kill, believe me!
+It’s surprisingly easy to make friends and swap stories and advice when you’ve got several hours to kill!

 It’s super-safe.
 I wouldn’t hesitate to recommend The Greyhound to anyone travelling on their own.
-They drop you in safe parts of town, you can be met instantly by staff from the hostels, and they don’t have nearly the same negative reputation as the company does across the pond in the USA.
+They drop you in safe parts of town.
+You can be met instantly by staff from the hostels.
+Greyhound don’t have nearly the same negative reputation in Australia as the company does across the pond in the USA.

 This might sound like an obvious statement to make, but you see everything from the road!
 You pass through beautiful hamlets and shiny cities, by curving beaches and colourful trees.
-You’ll catch glimpses of wildlife, from gatherings of wallabies to fields of kangaroos and –if you’re sharp-eyed enough – maybe even an elusive koala or two!
+You’ll catch glimpses of wildlife, from gatherings of wallabies to fields of kangaroos.
+If you’re sharp-eyed enough you might even spot an elusive koala or two!
 I loved taking in the changing scenery as we progressed from the tropical wilds of Northern Queensland to the tumbling Blue Mountains which encircle Sydney.
-Also, you just can’t beat a good sunset shot:
+You just can’t beat a good sunset shot.